 Effluent discharge is sampled from the outlet chamber of the Effluent Storage Tank monthly and from the Petrol Interceptor(s) bi-monthly as stipulated in the operation phase discharge licence.
-The results of the discharge samples from the outlet chamber of the Effluent Storage Tank are recorded in Table 4.7 and the results from the Petrol Interceptors are recorded in Tables 4.8 - 4.9.
+The results of the discharge samples from the outlet chamber of the Effluent Storage Tank collected on 14 August 2024 are recorded in Table 4.7 and the results from the Petrol Interceptors are recorded in Tables 4.8 - 4.9.
+Sample from Petrol Interceptor 2 was collected on 28 August 2024, but the laboratory report and result remain pending as at the date of this EM&A report submission.
+The outstanding Petrol Interceptor 2 data will be presented in the subsequent monthly report once the lab results has been received.